Laryngeal cancer

 What is laryngeal cancer?

-Malignant tumors that grow above, below or on the vocal folds are called laryngeal cancer.
+Malignant tumors that grow on, above or below the vocal folds are known as laryngeal cancer.
 These cancers mostly originate from the mucosa that lines the larynx from within.
 Experts also refer to laryngeal cancer as laryngeal carcinoma.

 The larynx is located about halfway up the anterior region of the neck, and forms the passageway from the pharynx to the trachea.
 On the one hand, it ensures that no food or drink gets into the windpipe – thus providing protection from choking.
 On the other, its vocal folds make it possible to produce sounds and thus to speak.